Daryl Worley: Las Vegas Raiders

-On December 9, 2020, Worley was signed by the Las Vegas Raiders off the Bills' practice squad, to provide depth with injuries suffered by Damon Arnette, Lamarcus Joyner and Johnathan Abram.
+On December 9, 2020, Worley was signed by the Las Vegas Raiders off the Bills' practice squad, to provide depth with injuries suffered by Damon Arnette, Lamarcus Joyner, and Johnathan Abram.
 He was placed on the reserve/COVID-19 list by the team on December 18. and activated on December 30.
-He appeared in 2 games with one start, making 8 tackles and 2 passes defensed.
+Worley appeared in two games for Las Vegas, starting one, recording eight tackles and two passes defended.
 He wasn't re-signed after the season.

 Arizona Cardinals

 On July 26, 2021, Worley signed with the Arizona Cardinals.
 He was released by the Cardinals on August 31.

 Detroit Lions

 On September 15, 2021, Worley was signed to the Detroit Lions' practice squad.
 He was promoted to the active roster on September 22.
 Worley was released on October 26, and re-signed to the team's practice squad.
 He was released on November 4.

 Baltimore Ravens

-On December 21, 2021, Worley was signed to the Baltimore Ravens practice squad.
+On December 21, 2021, Worley was signed to the Baltimore Ravens' practice squad.
 He was brought back by the Ravens on August 8, 2022.
-He was released on August 30, 2022 and signed to the practice squad the next day.
+Worley was released by Baltimore on August 30, and re-signed to the practice squad the following day.
 He was promoted to the active roster on September 17.
-He was waived on September 27 and re-signed to the practice squad.
+Worley was waived on September 27, and later re-signed to the practice squad.
 He was promoted back to the active roster on October 8, then released again three days later and re-signed to the practice squad.
-He was promoted back to the active roster on October 22.
-He was placed on injured reserve on December 10 before being activated again on January 7.
-He was named a starter at cornerback in the season finale against the Cincinnati Bengals, making 5 tackles and 2 passes defensed, while helping to defend wide receiver Ja'Marr Chase.
-He appeared in 8 games with one start during the season.
+Worley was promoted back to the active roster on October 22.
+He was placed on injured reserve on December 10 before being activated again on January 7, 2023.
+He was named a starter at cornerback in the team's season finale against the Cincinnati Bengals, making five tackles and defending two passes, while helping to defend wide receiver Ja'Marr Chase.
+Worley appeared in eight games (starting one) for Baltimore during the season.

 On February 15, 2023, Worley re-signed with the Ravens.
-He was released on August 29, 2023 and re-signed to the practice squad.
-Worley was elevated to the active roster on September 9, 2023.
+He was released on August 29, and re-signed to the practice squad.
+Worley was elevated to the active roster on September 9.
 He was promoted to the active roster three days later.
-He was placed on injured reserve on October 7, and later activated on November 4.
+Worley was placed on injured reserve on October 7, and later activated on November 4.

 Worley re-signed with the Ravens on July 26, 2024.
-He was released on August 27.
+He was released by Baltimore on August 27, as a part of final roster cuts.